|Mistake||Find the Mistake||Fix the Mistake||Avoid the Mistake|

 If the school district determined it didn’t have the proper practices and procedures or that the error was significant, this mistake is correctible under VCP if the district or plan is not under audit.
-Correction would be the same, except that the district must make a VCP submission according to Revenue Procedure 2016-51.
-The user fee for the school district’s VCP submission (based on the amount of assets associated with the 403(b) plan) is $3,000 if made in 2018.
+Correction would be the same, except that the district must make a VCP submission according to Revenue Procedure 2018-52.
+The user fee for the school district’s VCP submission (based on the amount of assets associated with the 403(b) plan) is $3,000 if made in 2019.
 VCP user fees may change in subsequent years.
-The school district should make its VCP submission using the model document, Form 14568, Model VCP Compliance Statement, and must include Forms 8950 and 8951.
+The school district should make its VCP submission using the model document, Form 14568, Model VCP Compliance Statement.

 Audit Closing Agreement Program: